 ADVERTISEMENT

-From the left: Deb Essen’s Surprise!
-Shadow Weave Towels (Nov/Dec 2020), Susan Horton’s Shadow-Weave Towels (Sept/Oct 2017), and Barbara Goudsmit’s Shadow Play Kitchen Towels (Nov/Dec 2021) all have treadling and weft color variations you can play with to avoid boredom!
+From left: Deb Essen’s Surprise!
+Shadow Weave Towels, Susan E. Horton’s Shadow-Weave Towels, and Barbara Goudsmit’s Shadow Play Kitchen Towels are all woven in shadow weave.
 Middle photo by George Boe, all other photos by Matt Graves.

-For about 10 years, I lived in a town that celebrated (and still celebrates) Groundhog Day.
-No, it isn’t Punxsutawney, Pennsylvania, but a small town on the shoreline of Connecticut.
-For the small parade on February 2, a huge fiberglass groundhog sporting a different outfit every year makes its way from its storage unit at the boat docks to the top of Main Street in the bed of an antique truck.
-Other antique vehicles follow, as well as a crowd of townspeople using noisemakers and banging pots and pans.
-I didn’t attend the parade every year that I lived there, but I did enjoy the small-town atmosphere of the somewhat, perhaps, corny celebration.
+For about 10 years, I lived in a small coastal Connecticut town that celebrates Groundhog Day, complete with a parade.
+A huge fiberglass groundhog sporting a different outfit every year made its way from its storage unit at the boat docks to the top of Main Street in the bed of an antique truck.
+Other antique vehicles followed, as well as a crowd of townspeople using noisemakers and banging pots and pans.
+While I didn’t always go to the parade, I did enjoy the small-town atmosphere of the celebration.

-In honor of the groundhog’s shadow, I decided to find some shadow-weave patterns from Handwoven that can be woven with different wefts, and/or treadling patterns for different looks.
-You can see all three of them in the top photo.
+In honor of the groundhog’s shadow, I decided to find some shadow-weave patterns from Handwoven that can be woven with different wefts or treadling patterns for different looks.
+You can see them in the photo at the top.

-And because in the movie, Bill Murray wears a woven scarf that looks like a simple color-and-weave design, I tracked down some color-and-weave patterns for the rigid-heddle loom.
+And because in the movie Bill Murray wears a woven scarf that looks like a simple color-and-weave design, I also tracked down some color-and-weave patterns for the rigid-heddle loom.

 Color and weave trio

-From the left, Carla Jeanne Hubbart’s Wrap Me in Houndstooth Shawl from Handwoven May/June 2021, Deb Essen’s Color-and-Weave Napkins from Little Looms Spring 2022, and Yvonne Ellsworth’s Fourth of July Picnic Towels from Handwoven May/June 2021 were all woven on the rigid-heddle loom.
+From left, Carla Jeanne Hubbart’s Wrap Me in Houndstooth Shawl, Deb Essen’s Color-and-Weave Napkins, and Yvonne Ellsworth’s Fourth of July Picnic Towels were all woven on the rigid-heddle loom.

 Weave well,